isomerpages/gb-assist/pages/solutionrepo/solution536.md

 ---
-title: (SaaS) JustLogin HR Cloud - A (Up to 15 pax)
+title: Dropbox Business - Document management and Collaboration workspace Version 1 - Package E (Dropbox Business Advanced License Only - 6 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution536
 ---

 #### Description

-For happy HR, bosses and employees, you want a platform that can help your team remain productive and focused, while providing excellent employee experiences that impresses and retains talent.
-JustLogin is the HR employee experience platform that delivers both through a comprehensive suite of HR applications including payroll, leave, time attendance & scheduling, expense, benefits, personnel and performance management.
-Bring the employee experience anywhere, with JustLogin mobile application.
+Dropbox Business is a Document Management System for archiving and collaborative work on a massive number of documents.
+With the digitization of documents being stored onto Dropbox.
+Law firms significantly reduces their storage costs with mobile access of digital files has also eased the way lawyers find and reference documents in court.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/JustLogin_20200020_Annex_3_20200625143805_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/JustIT_Dropbox_Annex_3_CR_wef_8June2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria